Bronze Castings

 Tin Bronze Castings (903, 905, 907, 911)

-Tin bronze alloys are known for good corrosion resistance, reasonably high strength, good wear resistance, and a lower coefficient of friction when compared to steel.
+Tin bronze alloys are known for providing reasonable corrosion resistance, moderately high strength, good wear resistance, and a lower coefficient of friction compared to steel.
 They are capable of accepting shock and impact loads, but with reduced surface speeds which makes them an excellent choice for high strength bushing and bearing applications as well as moveable bridge components.
+We can pour 903, 905, 907 Tin Bronze, and more at EBA.
+Our Tin Bronze Castings can be alloyed in accordance with the SAE 620 spec, also known as Navy G Bronze.
+If your equipment requires a low friction coefficient while also providing corrosion resistance and durability, our Tin Bronze Castings may be the ideal solution and you can contact us for a quote today.

 Silicon Bronze Castings (873, 875)